asc2563/Ocot-client/README.md

    ```

 ## Usage
-To launch the application, open `index.html` in a web browser.
+To launch the application, you have multiple ways to do so.

+1. open `index.html` in a web browser.
 Use the sidebar to navigate between different views.

+2. run this bookmarklet:

+TODO: ADD CODE FOR BOOKMARKLET AND CONSOLE

+3. put this code in the console (if unblocked):

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.